hyfshishen/SC25-lsCOMP/README.md

 ### 2.3 Setting Up Light Source Datasets

 All light source datasets can be downloaded through a publically available [ANL BOX Link](https://anl.box.com/s/25q3jjm40ppdgf4173auc1fyuback2zl).
-Please note that direct download via ```wget``` is not supported, as this feature is restricted in ANL’s Box instance.
+Please note that direct download via ```wget``` is not supported, as this feature is restricted in ANL Box's instance.
 We apologize for any inconvenience this may cause.
 To proceed, please create a folder named ```datasets``` in your local repository and manually place all downloaded datasets inside it.
-After this step, your repository should have the following structure:
+After this step, your local repository should have the following structure:
 ```shell
 -- lsCOMP
     -- CMakeLists.txt